ATorhov/Forum-Management-System/README.md

 - [x] Implement add/delete comment in 'Post view' page [Thymeleaf]
 - [ ] Implement MVC authentication for User.
 - [x] Implement MVC authentication for Post.
+- [x] Implement MVC authentication for Comment.
+- [ ] Implement MVC Search and Filtering for Post.
+- [ ] Implement MVC Search and Filtering for User.
-- [ ] Implement MVC authentication for Comment.
+- [ ] Implement MVC Search and Filtering for Comment.
 - [ ] Create and provide a link to the Swagger documentation. **<ins> Very Important**
 - [ ] Instructions on how to set up and run the project locally **<ins> Very Important**